jmbarnes1987/AmazonGiveaway_Crawler/README.md

 # AmazonGiveaway_Crawler

-Selenium example, doesn't function with the animated dropping boxes: http://mattharris.org/2016/11/28/automating-amazon-giveaways/ https://giveawaylisting.com/index2.html
+Selenium example:
+http://mattharris.org/2016/11/28/automating-amazon-giveaways/
+doesn't function with the animated dropping boxes, possibly because focus needs to be maintained?
+If I enter the contest manually, I need to maintain the window with the bouncing box as my main window in order for the animation to complete.

+https://giveawaylisting.com/index2.html

 More information on Python and web crawling/scraping tools: